-I told you the stuffed tomatoes was only the beginning of my sudden weird desire to want to try and make stuffed foods.
 I was curious about stuffed cabbages, but I wasn’t feeling the recipes that I found online for tomato based sauces or rice stuffing or some stuffing with raisins in it.
-Not my thanga thang.
+Not my thing.
 I knew what flavor I wanted, and it was Asian…like a dumpling but healthier.

 Onward to the pictures and recipe!!
 Lesssgoooo!!